SAP/sap-btp-service-operator/README.md

   btpAccessCredentialsSecret: mybtpsecret
 ```

-##### Secrets Presedence
+##### Secrets Precedence
-SAP BTP service operator search for the credentials in the following order:
+SAP BTP service operator searches for the credentials in the following order:
 1. Explicit secret defined in the `ServiceInstance`
 2. Default namespace secret
 3. Default cluster secret